-Deutsche Hypo focuses its support on improving health care in Germany and in particular on cancer research.
+Z: 201-1 Deutsche Hypo focuses its support on improving health care in Germany and in particular on cancer research.
 For this purpose, on the occasion of Deutsche Hypo's 100th anniversary in 1972, the Johann Georg Zimmermann Prize, which is awarded jointly with the Hannover Medical School (MHH), was created.

-This year, the annual ceremony was held at the Hanover Medical School (MHH) on 11 February 2019.
+This year, the annual ceremony was held at MHH on 27 January 2020.